minio/docs/source/reference/minio-mc/mc-cat.rst

 - Replace :mc-cmd:`PATH <mc cat ALIAS>` with the path to the object on the S3-compatible host.

-- Replace :mc-cmd:`VERSION <mc cat version-id>` with the specific version of the object to return.
+- Replace :mc-cmd:`VERSION <mc cat --version-id>` with the specific version of the object to return.

 .. include:: /includes/facts-versioning.rst